WICG/first-party-sets/README.md

-# First-Party Sets
+# Related Website Sets

-This document proposes a new web platform mechanism to declare a collection of related domains as being in a First-Party Set.
+This document proposes a new web platform mechanism to declare a collection of related domains as being in a Related Website Set.
+This proposal was previously named First-Party Sets.

 ## Editors: